roundbrackets/aranya-takehome/README.md

 ## Decisions

 - **Calico, not Cilium.** kubespray's pinned Cilium 1.19.3 hits a `mount-cgroup` AppArmor failure on Ubuntu 24.04 with no exposed fix.
-The requirements don't mandate a CNI.
 - **No kube-vip.** Internal control-plane HA already holds (3-node etcd quorum + kubespray's per-node localhost API load-balancer), and workloads span all three nodes.
 The admin kubeconfig points at one node IP (all three are in the cert SANs — repoint if a node dies).
 - **NodePort, not LoadBalancer/Ingress.** No cloud LB, so a `LoadBalancer` Service would stay `Pending`; NodePort `30080` is provider-neutral.
 - **metrics-server** runs with `--kubelet-insecure-tls` (kubelets serve self-signed certs).